 We have an annual competition to produce the designs for the memorial park garden and AVBC assist us in our Heanor in Bloom Project where the children distribute all the flowers from our Horticultural Show into the town to help brighten it up and give the children a sense of pride in their community.

-our children enter the David Neiper competition (we won last year!) which is one of the few remaining manufacturing companies left in the Amber Valley. the competition entails the children entering hand made recycled garments along with several other local schools and a visit to the factory where the children have an opportunity to see how the garments are made.
+Our children enter the David Neiper competition which is one of the few remaining manufacturing companies left in the Amber Valley.
+The competition entails the children entering hand made recycled garments along with several other local schools and a visit to the factory where the children have an opportunity to see how the garments are made.

 Matthew Walkers our local and famous Christmas Pudding Factory come to school and have an annual fun day with the children baking and making all sorts of Christmas Puddings.
 It is a great way of engaging our children with their local community.